fastly/blockbuster/README.md

 If there were changes/additions/deletions to your cassette files a new tar.gz cassette file will be created.

-#### Blockbuster::Manager
+#### Blockbuster.configure

-The manager constructor takes the following options:
+The configuration constructor takes the following options:

 ```
 cassette_directory: String